 Zenzele NdebeleZenzele Ndebele is a journalist, media consultant and coach based in Zimbabwe.
 He has worked for Radio Dialogue, a community radio initiative, for the past 14 years, and currently holds the position of Radio Editor.
 Zenzele is also a part-time lecturer at the National University of Science and Technology, and recently set up an organization called the Village Media, which specializes in social media training for young people.
 Zenzele holds a Masters Degree in Journalism and Media Studies.

 Tamara L. NehlsTamara L. Nehls serves as Interlink's administration officer and has been doing so at other institutions as well.
-Tamara is a student of English and German Language and Literature at the University of Hamburg.
-A Hamburg native, she has also lived in Northern Ireland and Chile, and she has travelled to various other countries, always keen on discovering new perspectives.
-In her free time, she is a senior editor and contributor for the student magazine tbajournal.com, student representative, and aspiring polyglot.
+Tamara is a recent graduate of the University of Hamburg with a BA in English and German Language and Literature.
+A Hamburg native, she has also lived in the US, Northern Ireland, and Chile, and she has travelled to various other countries, always keen on discovering new perspectives.
+In her free time, she is a senior editor and contributor for the student magazine tbajournal.com, musician, and aspiring polyglot.

 Bertrand PecquerieBertrand is CEO of the Global Editors Network (GEN).
 Prior to this he was the Director of the World Editors Forum (WEF), the organization for editors within the World Association of Newspapers (now merged with IFRA).
 From 1996 to 2002 he headed World Media Live, a Vivendi Universal subsidiary in charge of international websites (including Cannes Film Festival and Tour de France), in seven different languages.
 From 1989 to 2001, he served as CEO of the World Media Network, a press syndicate that unites major newspapers around the globe (including El Pais, La Stampa, Libération, Süddeutsche Zeitung, Der Standard, Al Ahram, An Nahar, Yomiuri Shimbun, Folha de S. Paulo, and La Nacion).
 Formerly, Bertrand was a lecturer at the «Institut d’Etudes Politiques » in Paris.